Freshers’ flu: Causes, symptoms and cures

 We know, there are so many events going on that you simply can't afford to miss.
-But if we were your mum, we'd be telling you that you're burning the candle at both ends.
-We're not your mum, but we're gonna tell you that anyway.
+But if we were your parents, we'd be telling you that you're burning the candle at both ends.
+We're not your parents, but we're gonna tell you that anyway.

-Whether it's due to the accumulation of ever-so-cruel hangovers or that you just can't be bothered cooking, eating loads of junk food and takeaways will only make you feel a whole lot worse.
+Whether it's due to the accumulation of ever-so-cruel hangovers or just the fact that you can't be bothered to cook, eating loads of junk food and takeaways will only make you feel a whole lot worse.
 Get some decent food down you and give your body a chance to defend itself!

-Drinking too much alcohol will weaken your defences to viruses.
+Drinking too much alcohol will weaken your defence against viruses.
 Maybe that next round isn't such a good idea after all.
 Tea, anyone?

 Moving to a new place or being thrown into a completely new environment can be stressful in all sorts of ways.
 Whether you're feeling homesick or worried about making friends, don't ignore how you're feeling as it'll only make you feel worse.

-As you might've noticed, a lot of these causes are kind of unavoidable during freshers' week, meaning that unless you resign yourself to hiding in your room for the foreseeable future, there's nothing you can do to protect yourself 100%.
+As you might've noticed, a lot of these causes are kind of unavoidable during freshers' week.
+So unless you resign yourself to hiding in your room for the foreseeable future, there's nothing you can do to completely protect yourself.

 However, just being aware of some of the causes and avoiding them if and when you can is a step in the right direction!

 Freshers' flu symptoms

 So how do you know if you have a dose of the freshers' flu?
 Well, if you do, chances are you will most likely know about it.

-Just in case you're unsure, here's is a list of the most common freshers' flu symptoms:
+Just in case you're unsure, here's a list of the most common freshers' flu symptoms:

-Do you feel so cold that you've become permanently attached to your duvet, central heating and knitwear collection…
+Do you feel so cold that you've become permanently attached to your duvet, central heating and knitwear collection...?

-…but at the same time you want to stick your entire body into an bath of ice cubes?
+...but at the same time so hot that you want to stick your entire body into a bath of ice cubes?
 As a precaution, it's probably worth getting tested for coronavirus if you have a fever.

 A big turn off if you're looking for love during freshers' week – particularly if it's new and persistent.